 One of the most common chronic diseases in our society is diabetes mellitus.
-The prevalence of this disease is now reaching near epidemic proportions with its incidence expected to increase dramatically in the coming years.
+The prevalence of this disease is now reaching near epidemic proportions, with its incidence expected to increase dramatically in the coming years.
 In North America, there are over 500,000 new cases of diabetes diagnosed each year.
 Studies also indicate that the number of people who unknowingly have diabetes is very high.

 A large percentage of people with diabetes will develop problems with their feet.
-Statistics show that diabetes is the most common cause of lower limb amputations.
+Statistics show that diabetes is the most common cause of lower-limb amputations.
 Every hour 3 people with diabetes must have a foot, ankle or leg amputated.
 Statistics demonstrate that it is possible to decrease complications and the rate of lower limb amputation by up to 70% with proper foot care.

 Most of these problems are preventable through proper care and regular visits to the podiatrist.
-At the West Vancouver Foot Clinic, Dr. Mohamed can provide information on foot inspection and care, proper footwear, and early recognition, in addition to treatment of foot conditions.
+At the West Vancouver Foot Clinic, Dr. Mohamed can provide information on foot inspection and care, proper footwear, and early recognition, in addition to the treatment of foot conditions.

 Diabetic patients can experience autonomic, motor and sensory neuropathy.

 Foot deformities such as hammertoes, bunions, and metatarsal disorders have special significance in the diabetic population.
-Sensory Neuropathy places the foot at increased risk for developing corns, calluses, blisters and ulcerations.
+Sensory neuropathy places the foot at increased risk for developing corns, calluses, blisters and ulcerations.
 If these are left untreated, serious infections may result.

-A duplex ultrasound uses sound waves that are higher than human hearing can detect.
+Duplex ultrasound uses sound waves that are higher than human hearing can detect.
 The podiatrist may use duplex ultrasound to determine the speed of blood flow and determine if there is any evidence of pedal vessel wall narrowing or insufficiency.